apecloud/kubeblocks/docs/developer_docs/api-reference/add-on.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Selects a key from a ConfigMap item list.
-The value can be
+<p>Selects a key of a ConfigMap item list.
+The value of ConfigMap can be
 a JSON or YAML string content.
-Use a key name with &ldquo;.json&rdquo;, &ldquo;.yaml&rdquo;, or &ldquo;.yml&rdquo;
+Use a key name with &ldquo;.json&rdquo; or &ldquo;.yaml&rdquo; or &ldquo;.yml&rdquo;
-extension to specify a content type.</p>
+extension name to specify a content type.</p>
 </td>
 </tr>
 <tr>